Bath stone: Use as a building stone

-Bath Stone was also favoured by architect Hans Price, who designed much of 19th century Weston-super-Mare.
-In Barnstable, the 1855 construction of Butchers Row used Bath Stone.
+Bath Stone was also favoured by architect Hans Price, who designed much of 19th-century Weston-super-Mare.
+In Barnstaple, the 1855 construction of Butchers Row used Bath Stone.

-In London, the neo-classical Georgian mansion Lancaster House was built from Bath Stone in 1825 for the Duke of York and Albany, the second son of King George III, as was St Luke's Church, Chelsea in 1824, and several other churches, including Church of Christ the King, Bloomsbury, were built from the material.
-Apsley House, the town house of the Dukes of Wellington, was remodelled by the 1st Duke, using in Bath Stone cladding over the original red brick.
+In London, the neo-classical Georgian mansion Lancaster House was built from Bath Stone in 1825 for the Duke of York and Albany, the second son of King George III, as were St Luke's Church, Chelsea, in 1824, and several other churches including Church of Christ the King, Bloomsbury.
+Apsley House, the town house of the Dukes of Wellington, was remodelled by the 1st Duke in Bath Stone cladding over the original red brick.

 In Reading, the original building of the Royal Berkshire Hospital of 1839, together with the wings added in the 1860s, are built of Bath Stone, with slate roofs.
 They are now listed grade II* by English Heritage.
-In 1860, the nearby Reading railway station, incorporating a tower and clock, was constructed by the Great Western Railway using Bath Stone, and the company also used it for Chippenham railway station.
+In 1860, the nearby Reading railway station, incorporating a tower and clock, was constructed by the Great Western Railway using Bath Stone, and the company also used it for Chippenham station.

-Other mansions which have used Bath Stone include: Gatcombe Park, Goldney Hall, Tyntesfield, South Hill Park, Spetchley Park.
+Other mansions which have used Bath Stone include Gatcombe Park, Goldney Hall, Tyntesfield, South Hill Park, and Spetchley Park.

 In 2002 the East End of Truro Cathedral was completely renovated and restored with some of the ornate Bath Stone replaced with harder-wearing Syreford stone.
-In 2005 the West Front was restored similarly.
-Both projects were supervised by MRDA Architects of London, the Cathedral architects.
+In 2005 the west front was restored similarly.